 The treatment targets B-lymphocytes, a type of immune cell, that express a protein called CD20 on their surface, giving the drug an immunosuppressive function.
 It is designed to reduce the rates of immune system attacks on myelinated neurons, the main trigger of the disease.

-Ocrevus is the first FDA-approved therapy that treats both relapsing multiple sclerosis (RRMS) and, in a true breakthrough, primary progressive multiple sclerosis (PPMS), a disease form that previously had no approved treatments.
+Ocrevus is the first FDA-approved therapy that treats both relapsing multiple sclerosis and, in a true breakthrough, primary progressive multiple sclerosis (PPMS), a disease form that previously had no approved treatments.

 How Ocrevus works

 Ocrevus, an anti-CD20 monoclonal antibody, targets mature B-cells.
 Almost 95% of B-cells express the CD20 protein on their surface once they mature and do not shed them, which is what makes CD20 a potent marker for therapeutic purposes.
 It is believed these CD20-positive B-cells target axons and the myelin sheaths of healthy neurons, initiating a cascading series of immune reactions that lead to MS and disability in patients.
 Studies have shown that ocrelizumab binds to specific B-cells with CD20 markers, but not to stem cells and plasma cells, preserving vital immune functions within the host.